awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 Two important areas where you can improve performance with PostgreSQL on Amazon RDS are when loading data into a DB instance and when using the PostgreSQL autovacuum feature\.
 The following sections cover some of the practices we recommend for these areas\.

-For information on how Amazon RDS implements other common PostgreSQL DBA tasks, see [Common DBA tasks for PostgreSQL](Appendix.PostgreSQL.CommonDBATasks.md)\.
+For information on how Amazon RDS implements other common PostgreSQL DBA tasks, see [Common DBA tasks for Amazon RDS for PostgreSQL](Appendix.PostgreSQL.CommonDBATasks.md)\.

 ### Loading data into a PostgreSQL DB instance<a name="CHAP_BestPractices.PostgreSQL.LoadingData"></a>